russholio/knockup/README.md

 Features include:

 - Full MVC separation.
-- Full AMD / CommonJS support.
+- Full AMD / CommonJS support while falling back to setting the global `ku` object.
 - Complete Model / Collection and relationship management.
 - View component allowing views ot be separated into their own HTML files and cached for reuse.
 - Attribute bindings similar to AngularJS.